hschuett/AccForUncertaintyCode/README.md

 ## Installing cmdstan for use with STATA

+Stan is easiest to use with R or Python.
 We provide some code to run Bayesian computations using Stata as well.
 Getting Stata to play nicely with Stan is not completely trivial, but there are bindings called [StataStan](https://mc-stan.org/users/interfaces/stata-stan.html).
 We provide a short manual for setting up cmdstan for use with Stata in the `doc/` folder.
 The rest is explained at the StataStan homepage.